JamieDavis2016/My-100-Days-Of-Code/r2-log.md

 **Worked on**: Played flexbox froggy

 **Thoughts:** I had a bit of fun playing flexbox froggy this has made me feel fairly confident in flexbox I just don't feel confident in designing websites and how to make them look nice!
 Maybe I'll get the hang of that one day.

+### Day 14: 18/05/20

+**Today's Progress**: Time Spent: 1 hour

+**Worked on**: Worked on Client Site

+**Thoughts:** Did some more work on client site I felt better at using flexbox out of the blow this time round which felt nice to make the design look how I wanted it too look!